Title Date Summary

 Northern Iowan 114:28, p.1

-UNI Gallery of Art is presenting the exhibit "Women as Makers", which was curated by Professors Elizabeth Sutton and Darrell Taylor.
-The exhibition features women artists in the permanent collection, along with pieces from the UNI Museum; photo.
+The Gallery of Art is exhibiting "Women as Makers," curated by professor Elizabeth Sutton and gallery director Darrell Taylor, January 8 - February 27; March 19 - April 14; and April 23 - May 5.
+It features women artists from the permanent collection and pieces from the UNI museum; photo.

 Northern Iowan 114:8, p.4